The Melody at Night.

 Hailing from Bad Aibling, but having lived most of his life in Berlin, Peter Gall is one of Germany’s most distinguished drummers and composers.
 At BMW Welt, Gall will present his first album as bandleader, “Paradox Dreambox”, an impressive kaleidoscope of modern jazz sounds.
 He is joined on stage by other outstanding performers from the innovative German and European jazz scene, namely the Echo Jazz award winner Wanja Slavin on saxophone, Dutch guitar superstar Reinier Baas, winner of the New German Jazz Award Rainer Böhm on piano, as well as up-and-coming bassist Felix Henkelhausen.

-First Impressions BMW Welt Jazz Award 2020.
+Impressions BMW Welt Jazz Award 2020.